-Prior to the distribution date, our board of directors and Exelon, as our sole shareholder, will approve and adopt amended and restated versions of our articles of incorporation and bylaws.
-Under our amended and restated articles of incorporation, authorized capital stock will consist of shares of our common stock, without par value, and shares of our preferred stock, without par value.
+Our authorized capital stock currently consists of 1,000 shares of common stock, without par value.
+Prior to the distribution date, our board of directors and Exelon, as our sole shareholder, will approve and adopt the Articles.
+Under the Articles, our authorized capital stock will consist of 1,000,000,000 shares of our common stock, without par value, and 100,000,000 shares of our preferred stock, without par value.